Hap-Map/HapMap/README.md

 ## How to Test
 ### Simulating a Route
 For tips on how to use an Android emulatior, please see the [official Android documentation](https://developer.android.com/studio/run/emulator).
 You can find more detailed information about simulating a route in <b>Extended controls, settings and help</b> under the `Location` feature.
 Currently HapMap doesn't support rerouting, so be sure to only start simulating a route once you are on the navigation page.
-Additionally, make sure that the route you are simulating is consistent with the route chosen by HapMap in order to properly simulate the navigation function of HapMap.
+Additionally, ensure the route you are simulating is consistent with the route chosen by HapMap in order to properly emulate the navigation function of HapMap.

 ### Automated Tests
 1. See the "How to Build" section for instructions to set up the project locally